|

 Sharing

-the grounds with Hollywood Forever, in the southwest corner, is another,
+the grounds with Hollywood Forever, in the southwest corner, is the Beth Olam Cemetery,

-where infamous gangster Bugsy Siegel (1906-1947)
+It is here where infamous gangster Bugsy Siegel (1906-1947)

-is buried inside the large mausoleum which runs along most of the park's
+is buried, inside the large mausoleum which runs along most of the park's

 southwest edge.